dotCMS/tomcat-redis-session-manager/README.markdown

     List myArray = session.getAttribute("myArray");
     myArray.add(additionalArrayValue);

-If your code makes these kind of changes, then the RedisSession provides a mechanism by which you can mark the session as dirty in order to guarantee serialization at the end of the request.
+If your code makes this kind of changes, then the RedisSession provides a mechanism by which you can mark the session as dirty in order to guarantee serialization at the end of the request.
 For example:

     List myArray = session.getAttribute("myArray");
     myArray.add(additionalArrayValue);